PDAC - SEG Student Minerals Colloquium 2020

 Metro Toronto Convention Centre (MTCC) South Building, Room 701

 PDAC, the SEG Canada Foundation, the Mineral Exploration Research Centre, and the Goodman School of Mines in cooperation with Student Leaders from the Laurentian University and Ottawa-Carleton Geoscience Centre SEG Student Chapters will host the Annual “Student Minerals Colloquium” on Tuesday, March 3rd in the Room 701 of the Metro Toronto Convention Centre (MTCC) South Building.
 The Colloquium brings together geoscience students and industry professionals at the world's largest minerals and mining industry conference.
-The even will feature more than 100 poster presentations highlighting current research on mineral deposits and related studies by students across the world.
+The event will feature more than 100 poster presentations highlighting current research on mineral deposits and related studies by students across the world.

 Attendance to the Student Minerals Colloquium is free.
 Food and beverages are provided during the cocktail reception.
 Registration is required for students who would like to present a poster at the event and participate in the competition.
 Please see registration details below.